CogStack/OpenGPT/README.md

 ## NHS-LLM
 A conversational model for healthcare trained using OpenGPT.
 All the datasets used to train this model were created using OpenGPT and are available below.
-If you want to learn more about the model have a look at our blogpos.
-[LINK]

 ## Available datasets
 - NHS UK Q/A, 24,665 question and answer pairs, Prompt used: f53cf99826, Generated using data available on the [NHS UK Website](https://www.nhs.uk/conditions/).
 Download [here](./data/nhs_uk_full/prepared_generated_data_for_nhs_uk_qa.csv)